directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson35.md

 The photo shows a little girl taking in the scent of a big sunflower. <br/>
 She's holding the thick stem and has pulled the large golden bloom right up to her face. <br/>
 With her eyes closed, she's inhaling deeply, using the tip of her nose to feel the texture of the seeds.<br/>
-The background is blurry, but you can tell she's standing in a field absolutely covered in bright sunflowers. <br/>
+The background is blurry, but you can tell she's standing in a field that is completely covered in bright sunflowers.<br/>
-The ones surrounding her seem just a bit taller than her height.<br/>
+The ones surrounding her seem just a bit taller than she is.<br/>
 Her light green sundress and the vibrant sunflower field in full bloom really give off that peak summer feeling. <br/>
 She must be soaking up a lot of energy and joy from these cheerful flowers.<br/>
 <br/>
-(115 words)
+(117 words)
 {{</card>}}

 ## Exercise 3: Balloons

 {{<card header="**Script**">}}
-The photo captures a little girl in a bright red dress, appearing as if she's being lifted off the ground by a cluster of soaring balloons.<br/>
+The photo captures a little girl in a bright red dress who appears as if she's being lifted off the ground by a cluster of soaring balloons.<br/>
 She's standing on her tiptoes on top of a hill, with one leg stretched out behind her as if she's floating.<br/> Her arms are stretched high, as if pulled by the strings of the helium balloons. <br/>
-Her expression suggests she might truly take flight, her face turned towards the balloons drifting higher into the sky.<br/>
+Her expression suggests she might truly take flight, with her face turned towards the balloons as they drift higher into the sky.<br/>
 The crisp blue sky is streaked with wispy white clouds, and the breeze seems to be carrying the balloons ever upward.<br/>
 While the helium balloons cannot actually lift her body, the photo masterfully gives the impression that she might really float away.<br/>
 <br/>
-(123 words)
+(124 words)
 {{</card>}}